epocrates logo

 Comments

-- In cases of complete SBO, the placement of a nasogastric tube is indicated to decompress air/fluid in the upper gastrointestinal tract.
+• The placement of a nasogastric tube to decompress air/fluid in the upper gastrointestinal tract is indicated as part of initial supportive care for patients with small bowel obstruction.
 It is also a very effective antiemetic strategy.

 analgesia